keyvan-m-sadeghi/unity/README.md

 This book attempts to formulate a plan to reimagine the world, and reformat it in that image!

+BTW, you don't need to read the whole thing, here's the algorithm in a few lines:
+1. Challenge Authority
+2. Empathize with everything and everything until you meet the authority
+3. Replace Authority with a modern system

 # Hong Kong

 <thankfully I wasnt smart enough.
 Weve probably lost countless actual geniuses to these episodes>